edfungus/crouton-prototype/README.md

 `*endPoints` represents all the spices or features the crouton has available.
 Each spice is represented as an object in in `endPoints`.
 Each parameters are as follows:

++ `*spice_name` represents the name but also the address (last element of the topic address) to reach this spice.
+		+ For example, where `"light": {....}`, the input to this spice will be at `/inbox/crouton_name/light` and output of this spice can be reached  `/outbox/crouton_name/light`
 + `*type` represents what kind of spice it is.
 There are currently two types to choose from
 	+ `report` is for spices that only send data out to the client.
 Ie. temperature probe
 	+ `control` is for spices that communicates back and forth with the client.
 Ie. lighting control
-+ `*value` represents the type of data that will be sent.
++ `(*if control) value` represents the type of data that will be sent.
 Basic types can be string but custom values must be in an array
 	+ `String` for values that will be sent as string
 	+ `Number` for values that will be sent as integers or floats
 	+ `array[]` for custom values.
 Ie. If a light switch only has on or off, then the declaration will be an array with the values `on` and `off` like `"value": ["on", "off"]`
-+ `*address` represents the last element of the topic address to reach this spice.
-While it is ideal to keep the address and name of the spice the same, it doesn't have to be.
-		+ For example, where `"address": "light"`, the input to this spice will be at `/inbox/crouton_name/light` and output of this spice can be reached  `/outbox/crouton_name/light`
 + `*ui-type` indicates the type of ui used to display data and controls.
 This can be customized by adding custom directives.
 The current options are:
     + `simple-text` for `report` type only and just display value from crouton
++ `title`represents the title of the spice
 + `units` is an optional field for visual aid when the value is displayed and is a string
 + `description` is an optional field to describe your spice in Crouton UI
 + `min` and `max` are both optional fields for integer value validation on the frontend.
 They can also be used as indicators for reporting spices.